Senpai-Codes/Senpai-Codes-Slim4-Boilerplate/README.md

 Want to contribute?
 Great!

-Senpai Codes Clock uses Webpack for fast developing.
+Senpai Codes Boilerplate uses Webpack for fast developing.
 Make a change in your file and hit **npm run build** to see your updates!